-PD stands for Pupillary Distance, which is the distance between your pupils in millimeters.
-Your PD is very important for accurately fitting your lenses to achieve vision acuity.
+PD(or pupillary distance) is the distance between your pupils in millimeter.
+Your PD is very important for accurately fitting your lenses to achieve vision acurity.

-Step 1: Stand with a friend facing you and place a millimeter ruler on the bridge of your nose.
-Keep the rule "0" measurement exactly in line with the center of your left pupil.
-Hold the ruler straight.
+Step 1: Stand with a friend facing you, look straight ahead and place the Voogueme ruler on the bridge of your nose.

-For those requiring bifocal or progressive lenses, we strongly recommend you get this information from your optician to ensure the accuracy of your glasses.
+2. For those requiring progressive lenses, we strongly recommend you get this information from your optician to ensure the accuracy of your glasses.

 3. Your PD may be written in three ways:

 ▪ PD (OU), written as "64", means the Binocular PD which is for both eyes.

 ▪ PD (OD), means the Monocular PD for the right eye, PD (OS), means the Monocular PD for the left eye.
 A Monocular OD is written as two numbers, for example "32/30", "32" represents the PD for the right eye, and "30" for the left eye.

 ▪ Sometimes PD is written as "62/59" or they are labeled "Far" and "Near".
 Your PD is usually measured for distance vision, which is "Far PD", or "62" in this example.
 For reading glasses, doctors measure your "Near PD" or "59" in the example.